How to test SMTP operations using Telnet

 250 HELO 184.108.40.206, How can I help you?

 This is like a shake-hand.
 You tell the server your name, and it says its name!
 Computers are quite friendly, you see!

 Next give the server your e-mail address.
 Note that most SMTP servers require that your e-mail address belongs to the same domain as the server.
 For example, if you send mail from Yahoo!
 SMTP server, you should have a Yahoo! address.
 You cannot use it if you give it a Hotmail address.
 Let me give the SMTP server some e-mail address:

 mail from: email@example.com

-'mail from:' is a SMTP command.
+'mail from:' is an SMTP command.
 Note that there is a space between 'mail' and 'from', followed by a colon (:).
 The server says:

-Tell the server who you want to send the e-mail to.
+Tell the server to who you want to send the e-mail.
 Let me send a mail to info@activexperts:

 rcpt to: firstname.lastname@example.org

 There are no restrictions here.
 You can enter any e-mail address.
 If there is some problem with the recipient address, your mail will bounce, but for now, the server doesn't complain.
 It will say: